scherrer-txt/bts/readme.md

 - [] Finish bts-18!
 - [] Redesign "Citace"
 - [] Upload images for bts-01, bts-02 and bts-03
+- [] Add "Závěr" to every bts post, so that the TOC makes sense

 ## Backlog/Ongoing
 - [] Simplify the code